 Here at OCCHD, we have an integrated strategy in place for Oklahoma County to control mosquitoes.
 We constantly and continually update this strategy by using many different kinds of data.

-Individuals in Oklahoma County and the U.S. in general can reduce their risk of contracting the West Nile virus by getting rid of standing water around houses and by using insect repellant.
+Individuals in Oklahoma County and the U.S. in general can reduce their risk of contracting mosquito-borne diseases, such as the West Nile virus, by getting rid of standing water around houses and by using insect repellant.
 Here is a simple way to remember how to “Fight the Bite” using the 4 D’s of mosquito safety:

 - DRAIN standing water on your property so mosquitoes won’t breed.